icwangtw/beanworks/README.md

 **Run**

-1. Run the program using the `npm start` command.
+1. Navigate to the folder and run the program using the `npm start` command.
 2. The list of accounts and vendors would be stored on disk in the root folder as `Accounts.json` and `Vendors.json` respectively.